-Countless of sermons, books, blog posts, and certainly worship leaders’ opening statements have included the phrases, “God dwells is the praises of His people,” and “Worship invites the presence of God.”
+Countless sermons, books, blog posts, and certainly worship leaders’ opening statements have included the phrases, “God dwells in the praises of His people,” and “Worship invites the presence of God.”
 In fact, this post is in response to an article I recently read with that very same title.

 My emphasis will be on the concept of “inviting” God.
 Now, before I go on, I realize that my observation is simply a matter of semantics.
 While that may be true, I ask that you at least consider it before you dismiss it.
 I also want to make clear that my intentions are not for you to look at worship any differently than what you have been taught, unless it’s unbiblical, of course!
-Nor do I want you to question what you have experienced, unless it’s not genuine.
-So, I will leave the conviction up to the Holy Spirit since that is His job after all.
+Nor do I want you to question what you have experienced unless it’s not genuine.
+So, I will leave the conviction to the Holy Spirit since that is His job after all.

 “…true worshipers will worship the Father in spirit and in truth, for the Father is seeking such as these to worship Him.”– John 4:23

 “These people honor Me with their lips, but their hearts are far from Me.
 They worship Me in vain…” –– Matthew 15:8-9a

 The Bible declares that our God is not only eternal but also personal.
 This means that our omnipotent (all-powerful) God is also omniscient (all-seeing) and omnipresent (ever-present, everywhere).